tewarid/tewarid.github.io/_posts/2018/2018-02-23-whither-skype.md

 tags: skype whatsapp stat opinion
 ---

 There was a time I would buy hardware depending on whether it ran Skype, or not.
-Theses days, I only use Skype for international landline calls, once a week or so.
+These days, I only use Skype for international landline calls, once a week or so.

 What killed Skype?